noahehall/theBookOfNoah/0current/aws/exams/services/compute/SAM.md

 - enables launching a local version of lambda fns that runs in a docker container
   - you can then connect to it and debug in an interactive session throught an IDE
+  - good for unit tests, debugging/troubleshooting issues
+  - you can also generate sample payloads